Dr Ciaran Kilduff MB, BCh, BAO, MRCP (UK), MRCGP, DRCOG

 The Health Visitor

 The practice has an attached health visitor with her own office in the surgery.
 She has expertise in all aspects of the care and development of babies, in particular with feeding problems, and children up to the age of five years.
-The baby clinic (Wednesday afternoons) is run by the health visitor in conjunction with Dr Chua.
+The baby clinic (first and third Wednesday of the month - afternoons) is run by the health visitor in conjunction with Dr Chua.
 The health visitor can visit families at home if necessary.

 The direct contact telephone number for the health visitor is 020 7795 8400.

 The practice offers a variety of councelling options.
 Patients who wish to see a counsellor can self-refer or discuss the matter with their usual GP.